jyhi/Notes/Computer Organisation/2017-09-21-01-what-is-a-computer.md

 ## Definition of Computer

 - A modern computer is an **electronic, digital, general purpose** computing machine that automatically follows a **step-by-step list of instructions** for solving a problem.
-- This step-by-step list of instructions taht a computer follows is also called a **computer program**.
+- This step-by-step list of instructions that a computer follows is also called a **computer program**.

 ## The Turing Machine